Grade Forgiveness and Repeated Courses

 - Grade forgiveness may not be used if term forgiveness has been implemented.

 - The repeated course must be the same course as taken previously and must be completed at the University of North Florida.
-If the course is no longer offered at the University of North Florida, or its number has been changed but keeping the same content, the chair of the department or an appropriate designee of the college that houses the course is required to approve the substitution of another course.
+If the course is no longer offered at the University of North Florida or if its number has been changed but its content remained the same, the chair of the department or an appropriate designee of the college that houses the course is required to approve the substitution of another course.